 Transfer to Other Institutions

-Roanoke-Chowan Community College offers three transfer degrees: Associate in Arts (AA), Associate in Fine Arts – Fine Arts, and Associate in Science (AS) for students that plan to transfer to a four-year college/institution after completing the degree.
+Roanoke-Chowan Community College offers three transfer degrees: Associate in Arts (AA), Associate in Fine Arts - Fine Arts, and Associate in Science (AS) for students who plan to transfer to a four-year college/institution after completing the degree.

 Additionally, we have special 2+2 Articulation Agreements with institutions such as Chowan University, Elizabeth City State University, East Carolina, and Shaw University.